 Average winter temperature = 15 C

 On your Lisbon solo travel, you will be best accommodated in a hostel.
-A wide range of centrally-located, well-equipped hostels are available for selection.
+A wide range of centrally-located, well-equipped hostels is available for selection.

 Popular Places of Stay for Visitors Pursuing their Lisbon Solo Travel